 Reporting to OCCC Veterans Services Office

-If you are claiming Veterans Education Benefits for the first time, OCCC Veterans Services will need copy 4 of your DD form 214 (Certificate of Release or Discharge from Active Duty) to assist you with determining eligibility.
+If you are claiming Veterans Education Benefits for the first time, OCCC Veterans Services will need a copy of your Certificate of Eligibility letter or Member 4 copy of your DD form 214 (Certificate of Release or Discharge from Active Duty) to assist you with determining eligibility.